shuzhao-li/mummichog3/README.md

 ## Dev notes

-metDataModel is renamed from azimuth-metabolomics.
+Be aware that mummichog (> 3.0.3) imports models from metDataModel and adducts from mass2chem,

 mummichog includes a default metabolic model, but tries to connect to Azimuth DB for latest models.

 Message broker is in cloud-mummichog.
+Francisco is working on similar functions in mummichog3-api (JAX BitBucket).